R3dFruitRollUp/BlackWorm/README.md

 BlackWorm - .NET Based Worm Controller

-Coded By   : Black.Hacker
+Developed By   : Black.Hacker

 Version        : 5.5 Hell Mary

 Company        : Dark Software Company - Black Ninja Team

 Thanks to      : in The About Page.

 # About The Developer